An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 * `com-example-abc-ghi` matches all pages in the domain `ghi.abc.example.com` and all its subdomains.
 * `com-example-strange^part-klm` matches all pages in the domain `klm.strange-part.example.com` and all its subdomains.

-In other words `html[data-at-document-domain|="domainSpecialString"] ` - matches if the document URL is on the domain provided (or a subdomain of it).
+In other words `html[data-a-domain|="domainSpecialString"] ` - matches if the document URL is on the domain provided (or a subdomain of it).

 ### Attention!!!
 A space after the selector is necessary because this is a descendant combinator.